Healthy Homes Assessment Totara Park

 What We Do

-As building inspectors, we deal with all the aspects that come with specialist home inspects.
-We’re here to make sure you make the best decision when purchasing your next property.
+As building inspectors we are experts in all elements that come with professional house inspects.
+We are here to ensure that you make the best choice when it comes to purchasing your next property.

-We are serious about your investment and conduct comprehensive examinations to make sure you don’t get any unexpected or expensive surprise costs, meaning you can relax and focus on the fun parts of buying or owning the home.
+We take your investment seriously, and undertake detailed checks to make sure you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the exciting aspects of buying or owning your own house.

-We not only cooperate with you, we also work with important clients such as bank branches, local councils and insurance companies.
-Evidently they like the peace of mind provided, because of the information contained that we offer in our reports of building inspections.
+We don’t just cooperate with you, we also work with big clients like bank branches, local councils and insurance companies.
+Evidently they enjoy this peace of mind provided, thanks to the information provided in our building inspection reports.

-Our systematic method of conducting your house inspection and the latest in technology for software which includes digital photos in your report, you are able to actually see any issues that may be discovered.
-Because of our comprehensive reporting it is no wonder we receive so many clients who recommend our services to their family and friends.
+Our systematic approach to your inspection of your home as well as the latest technology in software which includes digital photos in your reports, you can actually see any issues found.
+Thanks to our comprehensive reporting it’s not surprising that we get so many clients recommending our services to their family and friends.

 • Pre Purchase & Pre Sale Reports